 by Open Letter

 Demetrio Rota, a garbage collector from Buenos Aires, sleeps in the afternoons and assembles puzzles at night before leaving for work.
-His daily life is mediocre and he keeps his balance through sheer exhaustion.
-However, through the puzzles, Demetrio inspects and sorts through his own memories.
-At the end of the journey through his history, the present seems to devour him, until he’s left with only the emptiness of himself and his daily misery.
+His daily life seems mediocre and he keeps his balance through sheer exhaustion.
+However, through the puzzles, Demetrio inspects and sorts through his own memories from the mysterious land of Patagonia.

 A parable of memory and deterioration, Andrés Neuman’s Bariloche juxtaposes the astonished memories of youth with a skeptical conscience; the impossible idealization of nature or first love with the moral and physical suffocation of the big city; being uprooted with returning to one’s origins, with a language fascinated by both lyricism and rottenness.